Dalit girl in Aligarh was strangulated, no clear evidence of rape: police | Law-Order

-He said that in view of the inconclusive evidence the police have decided to conduct further microbiological tests using vaginal swabs.
+He said that in view of the inconclusive evidence the police has decided to conduct further microbiological tests using vaginal swabs.

 ''The proceedings of the postmortem were videographed.
 There were multiple injury marks on the body of the victim who died due to strangulation,'' the SSP said.